Traders of Africa Wants to Make Sourcing African Suppliers EasyInspiring Stories of Our Owners•Aug 10, 2020• 3 min read

 “I couldn’t believe that in the whole of Africa there wasn’t a platform that would show where to buy all different kinds of products, who has it, and where to buy it,” she says.
 “So that same night, I secured the platform and started immediately.”

-This is how Traders of Africa was born: a Pan-African e-commerce marketplace for products grown, produced, or manufactured across the continent.
+Traders of Africa is a Pan-African e-commerce marketplace for products grown, produced, or manufactured across the continent.
 The platform connects thousands of suppliers and farmers to market opportunities, making it easier for importers and buyers to discover African manufacturers and producers.

 The platform launched in September 2017 with about 9,000 suppliers.
-Today, Traders of Africa has more than 16,000 suppliers from more thank a dozen African countries, including Ghana, Uganda, Rwanda, and Kenya.
+At this time, Traders of Africa has more than 16,000 suppliers from more thank a dozen African countries, including Ghana, Uganda, Rwanda, and Kenya.

 From the very beginning, Uzo Ojinnaka knew she didn’t want to hold any product, just own the technology, which has proved lucrative for her family and her merchants alike.
 “Our mission is to create sustainable wealth for individuals, communities, organizations, and nation states in Africa,” she says.